-French meringues are sweet, white, and light as clouds.
-They are great to enjoy on their own or to use for decorating cakes, smoothies, and ice cream.
-They are very beautiful, crumbly, white, or colored, and making them at home is really simple because they have only two ingredients: egg whites and sugar, just follow a few tips and voila, they are ready.
-See you on my Facebook page, on my Instagram profile, TikTok, on Pinterest and on my YouTube channel with my videos for a greeting and a comment.
+French meringues are little white treats light as clouds.
+Great to enjoy on their own or to use for decorating cakes, smoothies and ice creams.
+They are beautiful, crisp, white or colored and making them at home is really simple because they have only two ingredients: egg whites and sugar.
+Just follow a few tips and voila, they’re ready.
+Find me on my Facebook page, on my Instagram profile, on TikTok, on Pinterest and on my YouTube channel with my videos — leave a hello and a comment.

 See you soon, Susy.